Canada–Taiwan relations: Economic

 In 2019, Taiwan was reportedly the fifth-largest trading partner in Asia of Canada.

 Canada became the 24th largest trade partner of Taiwan, which exported to Canada over $1.5bn worth of goods and services in 2017–18, ranking it 19th on the Canadian list.
 The main exports from Taiwan to Canada were mobile devices, recording equipment, boilers, steel products, and plastic products.

 In 2018, the balance of trade between Taiwan and Canada in 2018 was 47.9 billion Canadian dollars in favour of the Taiwanese.

 As the Canadian difficulties with China mounted in 2019, academics like Hugh Stephens suggested that the Taiwanese relationship be fostered and promoted, which he saw as being consistent with Canada's democratic values.
 He would encourage the accession of Taiwan to the CPTPP, and noted that Taiwanese membership with the WTO allowed New Zealand to sign an FTA with Taiwan in 2013.

 In October 2023, it was announced that Canada and Taiwan has completed negotiations on a foreign investment promotion and protection arrangement.

 In 2023, Taiwan became Canada's 15th largest trading partner.
 Top Canadian exports to Taiwan included financial services, intellectual property, research and development, travel and transport.

 In April 2024, Canada and Taiwan's representative offices signed a science and research arrangement to enable opportunities for commercial partnerships in high tech sectors.

+Transportation

+There are direct flights between both nations with China Airlines and EVA Air.